+The NVH Service shall update the corresponding VIN only when the Quality Factor signal “EngAoutNActl_D_Qf” has a value of “OK”.

 Engine Trq (Nm) (Engine Torque Output)

 The NVH Service shall update the corresponding VIN only when the Quality Factor signal “TrnAinTq_D_Qf” has a value of “OK”.